 The average sizes for the fish in Mucky Meadow are: roach up to 3lbs 6oz with plenty of fish between 12oz and 2lbs; tench around 3lbs with some over 5lbs; bream 3lbs to an impressive 11lbs; common carp and mirror carp averaging 6lbs; ghost carp to just over 15lbs; and crucian carp to about 3lbs.

 The biggest roach to have come out of Mucky Meadow was taken by John Knight, fishing for Willow Creek in the 2009/2010 Winter League match which was held on Easter Sunday.
 Fishing Peg 43 with Furnace Mill's 4mm expander pellets he landed a specimen which weighed in at 3lbs 6oz.
 A truly pristine fish.

-The biggest mirror carp are around 20lbs whilst the biggest commons weigh about 18lbs and the biggest ghost carp around 24lbs.
+The biggest mirror carp now run to just under 30lbs whilst the biggest commons weigh a similar size and the biggest ghost carp around 24lbs.
 In addition, Mucky Meadow also holds some nice golden orfe, perch, rudd, barbel and ide.
 Mucky Meadow now holds the Furnace Mill venue record with Kev Johnson's 284lbs 6oz set at the end of May 2017 (see above).

 Whilst most anglers use the pole or waggler, most methods tend to work well on Mucky Meadow and a lot of the carp are caught in the margins in summer.
 In winter, a small swim feeder or light lead are most effective.
 Best year-round baits are caster, maggots, sweetcorn, luncheon meat and chopped worms for the bream.